camillarees/camillarees.github.io-reading-notes/read-05-design-webpages-with-CSS.md

 }
 ```

-Internal CSS, An internal style sheet may be used if one single HTML page has a unique style.
+An internal style sheet (internal CSS) might be used if a single HTML page has a unique style.
 The internal style is defined inside the style element, inside the head section.

-For example, internal styles are defined within the style element, inside the <head> section of an HTML page:
+Internal styles are defined within the style element, inside the <head> section of an HTML page.
+Here's what this might look like:

 ```
 <!DOCTYPE html>